Lithuania: Military

 The Lithuanian Armed Forces comprises the Lithuanian Land Force, Lithuanian Air Force, Lithuanian Naval Force, Lithuanian Special Operations Force and other units: Logistics Command, Training and Doctrine Command, Headquarters Battalion, Military Police.
 Directly subordinated to the Chief of Defence are the Special Operations Forces and Military Police.
 The Reserve Forces are under command of the Lithuanian National Defence Volunteer Forces.

 The Lithuanian Armed Forces consist of some 20,000 active personnel, which may be supported by reserve forces.
 Compulsory conscription ended in 2008 but was reintroduced in 2015.
 As of 2024, the Lithuanian Armed Forces have 30 soldiers and officers participating in nine international operations and European Union training missions deployed in Kosovo, Iraq, Central African Republic, Djibouti, Mozambique, Spain, Italy, and in the United Kingdom, providing training for Ukrainian soldiers on Operation Interflex.

 Lithuania became a full member of NATO in March 2004.
 Fighter jets of NATO members are deployed in Šiauliai Air Base and provide security for the Baltic airspace.
 Since 2014, Lithuania participates in the British-led Joint Expeditionary Force.

-Beginning in summer of 2005, Lithuania was part of the International Security Assistance Force in Afghanistan, leading a Provincial Reconstruction Team in Chaghcharan in Ghor Province.Since joining international operations in 1994, Lithuania has lost two soldiers: Lieutenant Normundas Valteris fell in Bosnia, as his patrol vehicle drove over a mine.
+Beginning in summer of 2005, Lithuania was part of the International Security Assistance Force in Afghanistan, leading a Provincial Reconstruction Team in Chaghcharan in Ghor Province.
+Since joining international operations in 1994, Lithuania has lost two soldiers: Lieutenant Normundas Valteris fell in Bosnia, as his patrol vehicle drove over a mine.
 Sergeant Arūnas Jarmalavičius was fatally wounded during an attack on the camp of his Provincial Reconstruction Team in Afghanistan.

 The Lithuanian National Defence Policy aims to guarantee the preservation of the independence and sovereignty of the state, the integrity of its land, territorial waters and airspace, and its constitutional order.
 Its main strategic goals are to defend the country's interests, and to maintain and expand the capabilities of its armed forces so they may contribute to and participate in the missions of NATO and European Union member states.

 The defense ministry is responsible for combat forces, search and rescue, and intelligence operations.
 The 5,000 border guards fall under the Interior Ministry's supervision and are responsible for border protection, passport and customs duties, and share responsibility with the navy for smuggling and drug trafficking interdiction.
 A special security department handles VIP protection and communications security.
 In 2015 National Cyber Security Centre of Lithuania was created.
 Paramilitary organisation Lithuanian Riflemen's Union acts as a civilian self-defence institution.

 According to NATO, in 2020, Lithuania allocated 2.13% of its GDP to the national defense.
 For a long time, especially after the 2008 financial crisis, Lithuania lagged behind NATO allies in terms of defence spending.
 However, it increased funding, exceeding the NATO guideline of 2% in 2019.
-President Nausėda called for more NATO troops on 22 April 2022, saying NATO should increase its deployment of troops in Lithuania and elsewhere on Europe's eastern flank following Russia's invasion of Ukraine, during a meeting in Vilnius.
+President Nausėda called for more NATO troops on 22 April 2022, saying NATO should increase its deployment of troops in Lithuania and elsewhere on Europe's eastern flank following the 2022 Russian invasion of Ukraine, during a meeting in Vilnius.